monero-ecosystem/promo-video/kovri.md

 ## 3) - The Term - Kovri

-Kovri is a free and decentralized technology for anonymous communication based on the open specifications of I2P.
+Kovri is a free, decentralized, anonymity technology based on I2P's open specifications.
-Kovri uses encryption and sophisticated routing to create a private network overlayed over the open Internet that does not reveal IP addresses.
+Kovri uses both encryption and sophisticated routing techniques to create a private overlay-network across the Internet.
-An IP address may uniquely identify a computer on the internet, and can sometimes be linked to specific people, organizations, or or geographical locations, so it can be considered quite sensitive information.
+An IP address uniquely identifys a computer or device on the internet, and can sometimes be linked to specific people, organizations, or or geographical locations, so it can be considered something a person would want to keep private.
 Kovri hides the IP address, and therefore the identity or geographical location of users.

 ## 4) Examples